Prague 1968

 April 30, 2010

-On May 18, 2010, the Chicago Art Institute will add fourteen of Paul’s Prague 1968 photographs to their permanent collection.
+On May 18, 2010, the Chicago Art Institute added eight of Paul’s Prague 1968 photographs to their permanent collection.
 The Art Institute has established one of the worlds’ most comprehensive collections of photography.
 The work will be in the company of legendary photojournalists such as Cartier-Bresson, Alfred Steiglitz, Walker Evans, Bruce Davidson and Danny Lyon.

 May 13, 2010